librz/learning-ocaml/02-func_application.md

 print_int (add2 3);;
 ```

-fact: multi-argument functions do not exist in OCaml

-`fun x y -> e` is syntactic sugar for: `fun x -> (fun y -> e)`

 ### parametric polymorphism

 poly = many, morph = form

-write function that works for many arguments regardless of their type
+write function that works for many arguments regardless of their type (you may recognize this as generics in programming langs such as Java & TypeScript)

-closely related to Java generics

 example: `let id x = x`, `x` can be of any type